luslab/oz-bulk-rnaseq/Kallisto.md

 ## Tximport
 [https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html](https://bioconductor.org/packages/release/bioc/vignettes/tximport/inst/doc/tximport.html)

+Import transcript abundance estimates for samples using the tximport. rows = gene ID, columns = sample ID.

+kallisto abundance.h5 files can be imported by setting type to "kallisto".

+## Manipulate Count Files
 Concatenate all counts into 1 file that can be used for DESeq DE analysis.
 ```bash
 # In the kallisto output directory match sample names to conditions